-Knowing what to feed picky eaters can be tricky.
-Maybe you know they need more veggies, but they just refuse to try those broccoli stems you keep placing on their plate.
-We asked Nicole Silber, RD, CSP, CLC, a NYC-based pediatric dietitian for tips on how to help little ones try new foods:
+Knowing what to feed picky eaters can be tricky, so we asked Nicole Silber, RD, CSP, CLC, an NYC-based pediatric dietitian for tips on how to help little ones try new foods:

 Silber: Some kids are born loving food and eating; others, not so much.
 If your child falls into the “not the so much category,” here are some small steps you can take to make a big impact on their willingness to eat more foods: